 6mφ Radiometer Space Chamber

 It simulates the high vacuum and cryogenic environments in space respectively with vacuum pumps and shrouds covering the walls of the facility through which LN2 circulates.
-It is also capable of local cooling down to below −250°C by using a device called a space background.
+It is also capable of local cooling to below −250°C by using a device called a space background.

 System Architecture